-- I. Transfer of Credit: Educational Opportunity for Military Children See Appendix C - V. DROP/ADD TIMELINES, PROCEDURES, AND GRADING FOR CONTINUING STUDENTS - A. Timeline for Dropping Courses in our High Schools, Sarasota Virtual School.
+I. Transfer of Credit: Educational Opportunity for Military Children - See Appendix C

+V. DROP/ADD TIMELINES, PROCEDURES, AND GRADING FOR CONTINUING STUDENTS A.

+A. Timeline for Dropping Courses in our High Schools and Sarasota Virtual School.

 A student may drop or add a full credit course within two weeks of the beginning of the course.
 No drop/adds will be allowed after two weeks from the beginning of the course.
 A student may drop or add a half-credit course within 1 week of the beginning of the course.
-This ruling applies to full-time Sarasota Virtual School.
+This ruling applies to Sarasota County high school students including Sarasota Virtual School.

-B. Timeline for Dropping Courses in Sarasota Virtual AcademyA student may drop an SVA course within the first 28 calendar days of enrollment (prior to 20% completion) without a grade being awarded.
+B. Timeline for Dropping Courses in Sarasota Virtual Academy

+A student may drop an SVA course within the first 28 calendar days of enrollment (prior to 20% completion) without a grade being awarded.
 Students who drop an SVA course after 28 calendar days of enrollment or after being 20% complete with the course will receive a grade of WP or WF based on their grade at the time of the drop.
-Any drop after the 28 calendar day period must be approved by a guidance counselor.
+Any drop after the 28 calendar day period must be approved by a guidance certified school counselor.